franciscogarate/pyliferisk/README.md

 This library is distributed as a single file module (``lifecontingencies.py``) and has no dependencies other than the Python Standard Library.

-While pyliferisk library version 1.1 incorporated some useful basic functions to calculate the present value of cash-flows (it does present value calculations of life payment contingent) using fixed or variable discount rates, it has been discontinued from version 2 onwards.
+While pyliferisk library version 1.1 incorporated some useful basic functions to calculate the present value of cash-flows (it does present value calculations of life payment contingent) using fixed or variable discount rates, it has been discontinued from version 1.2 onwards.
 I highly recommend to use other mathematical libraries (such as SciPy and NumPy) since they are better for this purposes, moreover other potential uses such as random number generation, interpolation, etc. Please, see the section [Other libraries](#other-libraries) to known how to increase the funcionalities (as import results in MS Excel, ESG, C++ integration, etc...)

-Additionally, the package includes several life mortality tables (``mortalitytables.py``), mainly extracted from academic books [see link to books].
+Additionally, the package includes several life mortality tables (``mortalitytables.py``), mainly extracted from [academic textbooks](#books).

-You can find also an example for individual contracts, and a collective file in the following files:
+You can find also an example for individual contract (see examples folder), and a collective contract in the following files:

 `` tariff-example1.py ``